input-output-hk/haskell.nix/docs/reference/library.md

 distinct from `pkgs.haskell.lib` in the current Nixpkgs Haskell Infrastructure.

-### collectRunComponents and collectBuildComponents
+### collectRunComponents and collectComponents

 Extracts a selection of derivations to run components from a Haskell [package set](#package-set).

 `collectRunComponents` can be used to filter out all test suites or benchmarks of your project, so that they can be built and run in Hydra.

-`collectBuildComponents` can be used to just build the components.
+`collectComponents` can be used to just build the components.

 ```
 collectRunComponents =